r-Yayap/MultiplePDF-Areas2Excel/README.md

 # PDF-Text-Extractor
-A PDF text extractor built using python to extract text on specific areas for multiple files
+A PDF text extractor built using python to extract text on specific areas for multiple files.

-This code as mentioned above can read text in a PDF file by specifically selecting an area in a pdf then extract the texts on that area on multiple PDFs.
-The output would then be saved as Excel files.
+This code as mentioned above can read texts (using [PyMuPDF](https://github.com/pymupdf/PyMuPDF) module) in a PDF file by specifically selecting an area in a pdf through a Graphical User Interface then extract the texts on that area then iterates on multiple PDFs.
+The output would then be saved as an Excel file.
 It works great on multiple PDF with the same PDF dimensions.

+Built with the help of ChatGPT, Google, and Youtube, this is a simple tool to help me and my team in our daily tasks of scanning through PDFs.
 I am not a full-pledged coder so the code might look messy in the eyes of a coder.
-Built with the help of ChatGPT, Google, and Youtube, this is a simple tool to help me and my team in our daily tasks of scanning through PDFs.
 Regardless, the current capability of this code would suffice for what I had in mind when this was still an idea.
 It has helped me save a lot of time and be more efficient, and I hope for those who will use this would also feel the same.

 For the meantime, it cannot extract texts in an image due to limited time for coding.
 This might be done in future development propably by using pytesseract or other OCR modules available.
 There is a quick guide on how to use it though I hope the UI would be easy to understand to those who would use this.